-- 37.1 An Employee is entitled to a period of 2 days of compassionate leave for each occasion (a permissible occasion) when a member of the Employee's immediate family or a member of the Employee's household: - (a) contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies. - (d) The same entitlement applies when:
+- 37.1 An Employee is entitled to a period of 3 days of compassionate leave for each occasion (a permissible occasion) when a member of the Employee's immediate family or a member of the Employee's household: - (a) contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) sustains a personal injury that poses a serious threat to his or her life; or

-- (i) a child is stillborn, where the child would have been a member of the Employee's immediate family, or a member of the Employee's household, if the child had been born alive; or - (ii) the Employee, or the Employee's spouse or de facto partner (but not former spouse or former de facto partner ) has a miscarriage. - 37.2 An Employer may require evidence that would satisfy a reasonable person that leave taken under this clause was taken in circumstances specified under 37.1(a), (b), (c) or (d). - 37.3 An Employee who is entitled to a period of compassionate leave for a particular permissible occasion is entitled to take the compassionate leave as: - (a) a single, unbroken period of 2 days, or - (b) 2 separate periods of 1 day each; or - (c) Any separate periods to which the Employee and Employer agree. - 37.4 An Employee who is entitled to a period of compassionate leave because a member of the Employee's immediate family or a member of the Employee's household has contracted or developed a personal illness, or sustained a personal injury, is entitled to start to take the compassionate leave at any time while the illness or injury persists. - 37.5 If an Employee takes compassionate leave during a period, the Employer must pay the Employee for that period the amount the Employee would reasonably have expected to be paid by the Employer if the Employee had worked during that period. - 37.6 Individual Employees may discuss their particular circumstances with the Employer in respect of the availability of any further leave.
+- (c) dies. - (d) The same entitlement applies when: - (i) a child is stillborn, where the child would have been a member of the Employee's immediate family, or a member of the Employee's household, if the child had been born alive; or - (ii) the Employee, or the Employee's spouse or de facto partner (but not former spouse or former de facto partner) has a miscarriage. - 37.2 An Employer may require evidence that would satisfy a reasonable person that leave taken under this clause was taken in circumstances specified under 37.1(a), (b), (c) or (d). - 37.3 An Employee who is entitled to a period of compassionate leave for a particular permissible occasion is entitled to take the compassionate leave as: - (a) a single, unbroken period of 3 days, or - (b) 3 separate periods of 1 day each; or - (c) Any separate periods to which the Employee and Employer agree. - 37.4 An Employee who is entitled to a period of compassionate leave because a member of the Employee's immediate family or a member of the Employee's household has contracted or developed a personal illness, or sustained a personal injury, is entitled to start to take the compassionate leave at any time while the illness or injury persists. - 37.5 If an Employee takes compassionate leave during a period, the Employer must pay the employee at the employee's base rate of pay for the employee's ordinary hours of work in the period.
+Compassionate leave is unpaid for casual employees. - 37.6 Individual Employees may discuss their particular circumstances with the Employer in respect of the availability of any further leave.